tgrecojs/logseq/pages/augmenting human capabilities - Douglas Engelbart Documentary.md

 - SRI was the second node on the network.
 - Resource sharing system
 - Utah had graphics and NY had a data
-- Buffer overflow at LOG
+- Buffer overflow at "LOG"
--
 - Crashed when they were writing "LOGIN" after the "G"
 	- Buffer overflow
 	- Still plagued the industry for ever